AryanP45/AryanP45/README.md

  ## I'm a Student and a Developer !!

-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently learning Data Structures and Algorithms.
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects.

  ### 	:man_technologist: Languages and Frameworks :